yasincaliskan/HipoMeal/README.md

 This website presents the recipes list and creates a new recipe.
 The app includes:

-- Home page consisting of a list all recipes
+- Home page consisting of a list all recipes.

 - The recipe detail page consists of the title, description, photo, ingredients, difficulty, category, like and vote.